Geology and Planetary Science

 One of our Geophysics classes was on Halloween night!

-Above - Some of our present and former UPJ Geology Club members!
+Above - Some of our UPJ Geology Club members from 2008!

 Above: Nina Kaktins on the beach of the South Island of New Zealand.
 She is leaning on a Moroki boulder, which is a giant concretion.
 The fossilized remains of a large Cretaceous marine reptile have been found inside one of these boulders.